rami-nk/simple-cmis-client/README.md

-# simple-cmis-client
+# Simple CMIS-Client
-*Implementation of a simple CMIS client connecting to a in-memory CMIS-server.*
+*Implementation of a simple CMIS-client connecting to an in-memory CMIS-server.*

 ## Getting Started